-Colorado has won only 27 games over the last eight-plus seasons, but in 11 of those games, the Buffs rallied from 10 or more points down.
-This year, UMass got up by 11 early in the second half after cashing in a tipped interception for a touchdown.
-Two of the rallies came from 17 down: in 2012, Washington State led, 31-14, early in the fourth quarter, but CU scored three straight TDs to close the game, capped by QB Jordan Webb scoring on fourth down from four yards out with 0:09 remaining; PK Will Oliver added the game winning PAT.
-In 2007, the Buffs got the best of No. 3 Oklahoma when PK Kevin Eberhart capped a run of 20 straight points with a 45-yard field goal for a 27-24 win.
-Eight have taken place in Boulder, a ninth (the first one) in Denver against Colorado State, and two on the road (the Washington State comeback was the largest fourth quarter comeback on the road CU has ever had).
+Colorado has won only 25 games over the last six-plus seasons, but in 10 of those games, the Buffs rallied from 10 or more points down, the last of which was in 2012.
+Washington State led, 31-14, early in the fourth quarter, but CU scored three straight TDs to close the game, capped by QB Jordan Webb scoring on fourth down from four yards out with 0:09 remaining; PK Will Oliver added the game winning PAT.
+Three occurred in 2010 and three back in 2007, with three in-between.
+Eight have taken place in Boulder, with the ninth (the first one) in Denver against Colorado State with the Washington State comeback the first on the road; it turned into the largest fourth quarter comeback on the road CU has ever had.